awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 The following procedures demonstrate how to publish the custom metric and create the target tracking scaling policy that configures your Auto Scaling group to scale based on these calculations\.

+**Important**
+Remember, to reduce costs, use metric math instead\.
+For more information, see [Create a target tracking scaling policy for Amazon EC2 Auto Scaling using metric math](ec2-auto-scaling-target-tracking-metric-math.md)\.

 There are three main parts to this configuration:
 + An Auto Scaling group to manage EC2 instances for the purposes of processing messages from an SQS queue\.
 + A custom metric to send to Amazon CloudWatch that measures the number of messages in the queue per EC2 instance in the Auto Scaling group\.